Texas California Florida Ohio | All States

 Texas

-Texas schools with high competitive indices often result from the two-year realignment cycle.
-Rapid enrollment changes between realignments can leave schools mismatched for a full cycle.
+Texas schools with high competitive indices often end up that way because of the two-year realignment cycle.
+Enrollment can change fast enough to leave a school mismatched for a full cycle.

 Florida

 The FHSAA uses enrollment multipliers for certain school types, adjusting the raw student count before classification placement.
-Private schools, magnet schools, and charter schools may have multipliers applied that affect their classification.
-This system attempts to account for factors beyond simple enrollment that might provide competitive advantages.
+Private, magnet, and charter schools may have multipliers applied, which changes where they land.
+The idea is to account for advantages that raw enrollment does not capture.

-Florida’s seven-classification system (1A through 7A) creates relatively narrow enrollment bands, which tends to reduce competitive index extremes.
-However, the state’s geographic diversity means some regions have more classification mismatches than others.
+Florida’s seven-classification system (1A through 7A) creates relatively narrow enrollment bands, which tends to reduce the extremes.
+Even so, the state’s geography means some regions have more mismatches than others.

 California

-The CIF’s section-based structure means competitive index varies significantly by region.
-Different CIF sections have different classification systems and enrollment thresholds.
-What constitutes Class 6A in the Southern Section might have different enrollment ranges than the equivalent classification in the San Diego Section.
+The CIF’s section-based structure means the competitive index can vary a lot by region.
+Different CIF sections use different classification systems and enrollment thresholds.
+What counts as Class 6A in the Southern Section can mean something different in the San Diego Section.

-California’s size and geographic diversity create situations where schools compete in classifications that do not perfectly match their enrollment simply because there are not enough nearby alternatives.
+California’s size and geography create situations where schools compete in classifications that do not perfectly match their enrollment because there are not enough nearby alternatives.

 Ohio

 Ohio’s division system (I through VII) creates seven competitive levels.
-The state calculates a competitive balance factor that incorporates factors beyond raw enrollment, including past playoff success and socioeconomic indicators.
-This makes Ohio’s classification system more complex than a pure enrollment model.
+The state also calculates a competitive balance factor that includes things beyond raw enrollment, such as past playoff success and socioeconomic indicators.
+That makes Ohio’s system more complex than a pure enrollment model.

-As a result, Ohio competitive index values must be interpreted alongside other factors.
-A high competitive index in Ohio might reflect the state’s unique classification methodology rather than a straightforward enrollment mismatch.
+Because of that, Ohio competitive index values need to be read alongside other factors.
+A high competitive index in Ohio may reflect the state’s classification rules rather than a simple enrollment mismatch.

 Looking Beyond the Number

 The competitive index is one tool among many for understanding a football program.
-It measures enrollment position but cannot capture coaching quality, community support, facility investment, or player development.
-A high competitive index school with strong coaching can outperform a low competitive index school with poor program management.
+It measures enrollment position, but it does not capture coaching quality, community support, facility investment, or player development.
+A high competitive index school with strong coaching can still outperform a low competitive index school with weak program management.

-Use the competitive index as context, not conclusion.
-It explains some of what you see on the field but not everything.
-Combined with other factors, it helps paint a complete picture of what any given program is working with and what realistic expectations might look like for players, parents, and communities.
+Use the competitive index as context, not a verdict.
+It explains some of what you see on the field, but not all of it.
+Paired with other factors, it gives a clearer picture of what a program is working with and what realistic expectations look like for players, parents, and communities.